 A few weeks ago CCL was taking out the trash and Jean Claude, the black Bombay decided to go out for a bag of potato chips ( or whatever).
-We went to find him, posted signs, queried neighbors etc. CCL’s house is sandwiched between two neighbors -Cathy and Joe who have a new patio and Mildred who often leaves food for strays.
-I became convinced Mildred was holding Jean Claude hostage and urged CCL to take action.
-After about a week, CCL went out of town and I decided to stop by her house.
-Mildred, the accused cat hostage taker was in the yard.
+We tried to find him, posted signs, queried neighbors etc. Now, CUL’s house is sandwiched between two others neighbors -Cathy and Joe who have a new patio – and Mildred who often leaves food for stray cats.
+I was convinced Mildred was holding Jean Claude hostage and urged CCL to take action.
+After about a week, CCL went out-of-town and I decided to stop by her house.
+Mildred, the accused cat hostage taker was working in her yard.
 I introduced myself and asked if she had seen Jean Claude.
 “No” she replied quietly.
-“Right”I thought skeptically as I entered CCL’s house and opened the back door “just in case” JC had managed to find his way back home.
-As soon as I did, I heard a cat meowing loudly- it was Jean Claude.
-He was in Cathy and Joe’s yard atop their concrete patio.
-Mildred had informed me they were not home and my attempts to get Jean Claude to drop the wooden fence to return to CCL’s yard.
+“Right”I thought skeptically as I went inside CCL’s house and opened the back door “just in case” JC managed to find his way back home.
+As soon as I did, I heard a cat crying loudly.
+It was Jean Claude.
+He was in Cathy and Joe’s yard next door on their concrete patio.
+Earlier Mildred told me Cathy and Joe were not home so I tried to get Jean Claude to jump the wooden fence to return to CCL’s yard.
 Useless – he would not budge.
-“Come get me” He beckoned.
-Almost giving up in frustration when Mildred offered to help.
+“Come get me, ” he beckoned.
+I almost gave up in frustration when Mildred offered to help.
 “I think I can get a ladder and jump over,” she said.
 Mildred took her ladder hopped onto the patio and opened the fence to let me in Cathy and Joe’s yard.
-We began to look for JC who promptly hid until she left at which time he emerged.
-I scooped him up and closed the fence to Cathy and Joe’s yard.
-Upon entering CCL’s house he ate and acted like he never left.
+We began to look for JC who promptly hid until Mildred left at which point he emerged.
+I scooped him up and closed the fence.
+Upon entering CCL’s house JC ate and acted like he never left.
 About an hour later, I left CCL’s house, with a now caged Jean Claude in tow, to home with me when my keys got stuck in the door.
 Once more I had to ask Mildred the accused “cat thief” for her help.
 I thanks her profusely and looked to the sky.